 - If your dough is “over proofed”, you might like to read the King Arthur Baking article “How to save over-proofed dough” as it gives tips on how to save the dough.

-- The oven-baked version of this bread recipe calls for the use of a 9 x 5 inch bread pan.
+- The oven-baked version of this bread recipe calls for the use of a 9 x 5 inch metal bread pan.
 You can also use a 8.5 x 4.5 inch bread pan but the “crown” of the bread might come out too tall (or overflow) if your yeast is very active.

 - This bread recipe uses instant yeast or bread machine yeast.
 It is not focused on active dry yeast.
 This recipe is targeted towards instant yeast & bread machine yeast as many of our visitors are bread machine users.